alexjames/architecturediaries/security/core/authentication.md

  * POST request body

-This is in essense just a variation of HTTP Basic auth.
+This is in essence just a variation of HTTP Basic auth.
 Having the same drawbacks as basic auth, the recommendation is to use this over a secure channel.

 ### #3 JWT Authentication